 Photo Source: Thursday Next | Flickr

 The coast of Coahin has several majestic islands and its natural harbors are unmatched in the world.
-Not many people know that Kochin Backwaters forms part of the central area of Kerala backwaters.
+Not many people know that Kochin Backwaters form part of the central area of Kerala backwaters.
 A ferry ride is the best way to experience the majestic surroundings of the region.

-However, the area also encompasses a lot of historical monuments like Fort Kochi, Jewish Synagogue, Kumbalangi integrated tourism village, Marine Drive and the Mattancherry Palace.
+However, the area also encompasses a lot of historical monuments like Fort Kochi, Jewish Synagogue, Kumbalangi integrated tourism village, Marine Drive, and the Mattancherry Palace.
 These spots are popular amongst tourists.